airentech-co/airentech-co/README.md

 # Welcome to my profile!
 ## 👋 About Me
-Hello, there!
-My name is Daniel, a senior backend/fullstack developer.
+Senior Software Engineer

+Detail-oriented, organized, and an effective problem solver

 ## 👯 I’m looking to collaborate on
-I'm open to collaborating on interesting projects related to MERN, MEVN, and DevOps pratices.
+I'm open to collaborating on interesting projects related to Spring bootMERN, MEVN, and DevOps pratices.
 If you have something exciting in mind, feel free to reach out!

 ## 🌱 I'm focusing on
 Java/Spring Boot, Python/Django, PHP/Laravel, JavaScript/TypeScript, React/Next.js, Vue.js/Nuxt.js, Node.js, Express, MySQL, PostgreSQL, MongoDB, Automation Testing, Build & Deploy with CI/CD, Containerization with Docker and AWS/Serverless